5-Day/40-Hour Teacher Training & Immersion

 Bryan has been involved with yoga practice since he was 15 years old starting in Hawaii around 1978/9 with David Williams, the first person to bring Ashtanga Vinyasa Yoga to the USA.
 He started sharing his new found experience almost immediately through his excitement and deep affinity with yoga thought.
-Through the years of study, practice and sharing he has acquired a certain amount of experience and understanding that he brings into this program, which include almost 3 decades of practice but also over 17,000 classes he has instructed.
+Through the years of study, practice and sharing he has acquired a certain amount of experience and understanding that he brings into this program, which include almost four decades of practice but also 18,000 classes he has instructed.
 He has had successes and has made mistakes, helped people and hurt people, all of which will be laid out for us to examine and learn from.

 All true wellness and health come from a calm and peaceful mind.
 A calm and peaceful mind is

 • Less dominated by habits and addictive behavior.